 I want you to go to the book of Titus and see what it says in regard to what our response ought to be, because of the grace that we have received.

-Titus 2:11-14 For the grace of God that brings salvation has appeared to all men, teaching us [Here's what grace should teach us] that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly, in this present world: Looking for that blessed hope, and the glorious appearing of the great God and our Savior Jesus Christ; who gave Himself for us, that He might redeem us from all iniquity, and purify unto Himself a peculiar people, zealous of good works.
+Titus 2:11-14 For the grace of God that brings salvation has appeared to all men, teaching us [Here is what grace should teach us] that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly in this present age, looking for the blessed hope and glorious appearing of the great God and Savior Jesus Christ, who gave Himself for us, that He might redeem us from every lawless deed and purify for Himself His own special people, zealous for good works.

 Brethren, think about how God's calling of Israel out of Egypt—out of their bondage in Egypt—changed their lives.
-It was a pretty dramatic change, wasn't it?
+It was a pretty dramatic change, was it not?
 They were never the same again!
 Their lives were completely reoriented.
-Their thinking and their world-view opened to greatly expanded horizons.
+Their thinking and their worldview opened to greatly expanded horizons.
 Now, make that application to yourself.
 This is what grace does!
 This is why it is such a great gift.
 It completely reorients our view of things, our perspective of life—about the whys of life, and where we are going with life.

 Brethren, I know that you know that I can show you that each and every person in the church receives his gifts personally and individually.
 And, in addition to His Holy Spirit as a gift, I Corinthians 12 shows that God gives gifts by His Spirit.
 Ephesians 2 shows that faith is a gift.
 Romans 6:23 says that eternal life is a gift.
 And yet there is another very great act of God's grace, and that is the giving of His law.

-Deuteronomy 4:1 Now therefore hearken, O Israel, unto the statutes and unto the judgments, which I teach you, for to do them, [Why?] that you may live, and go in and possess the land which the LORD God of your fathers gives you.
+Deuteronomy 4:1 "Now, O Israel, listen to the statutes and the judgments which I teach you to observe [Why?], that you may live, and go in and possess the land which the LORD God of your fathers is giving you."

 "Keep the laws that you may live and go into the Land."
 This is a recurring theme in this book, and it climaxes in the section that we were in yesterday—in Deuteronomy 30:15-20, where God commands us to obey His voice and to choose life.
 This is amplified by Jesus in Matthew 19, when the young man came to Him and said, "What must I do to have life?"
 Brethren, is there anybody who ever walked on the face of the earth who was better able to answer this?

 Where do you think Christ got His answer?
 He got it right out of Deuteronomy 4:1.
 "If you will enter into life, keep the commandments."
 Is Jesus a liar?
-He's not a liar.
-But that, in effect, is what the world is saying when they teach that we don't have to keep the commandments of God, or His statutes, or His judgments.
+He is not a liar.
+But that, in effect, is what the world is saying when they teach that we do not have to keep the commandments of God, or His statutes, or His judgments.

-Right along here in Deuteronomy 4:1, it also goes on to mention God's gift of the [Promised] Land.
+Also here in Deuteronomy 4:1, it also goes on to mention God's gift of the Land.
 The two, brethren, are absolutely essential to one another.
 The gift of the Land—which is a type of the Kingdom of God—is a constant reminder to us.
-It serves to alert us of the precious value of the peculiar life that we have as a result of His freely given calling.
+It serves to alert us of the precious value of the peculiar life that we have as a result of His freely-given calling.
 And, along with it, the fact that only those who keep His laws are going to have the privilege of possessing the Land and living in it.

 Now listen carefully to this.
 There is a subtle lesson that is contained within the organization of the book of Exodus—which, when combined with what I have just said, puts obedience to God's law in its proper position in relation to salvation.
 I want you to think about the organization of the book of Exodus, and then answer a simple question.
 The book opens with a brief history of why Israel was in Egypt and how they came to be slaves.
 Then a large chunk of the book of Exodus describes the destruction of Egypt, and then the leaving of Egypt and the beginning of the wandering in the wilderness.